 Some reasons I might not choose your piece to appear on Funny Women:

-You write a poem.
+You wrote a poem.

-You write a personal essay.
+You wrote a personal essay.

-You send me an illustration/comic/piece under 10 words.
+You submitted an illustration/comic/piece under 10 words.

-You use irony in the wrong way.
+You used irony in the wrong way.

-You begin a piece: “This is a love story.”
+You began: “This is a love story.”

-You have ten or more grammatical mistakes.
+You had ten or more grammatical mistakes.

-Maybe I am a bitch.
+Maybe I am heartless.

-Your submission is not a humor submission.
+Your submission wasn't a humor submission.